jprodriguezg/ardrone_optitrack_demo/README.md

 Includes the nodes in charge of define the position of the leader to follow (e.g. The pose of the leader 1 o 2.
 If any leader is not detected the drone must mantain its current pose).
 It also restricts the target points values which drone can follow.

 * messages:
-Pacakge where all the messages of the system are defined
+contains all the messages of the demo project

 * drone_feedback signals:
 The package includes the package to start the feedback sounds server and the node which controls the led feedbacks of the drone.
 For the sound server is necessary to define several parameters with the location of the audio files to play.